TenzinCHW/MEFK.jl/README.md

 ```
 will connect each bit with bits that are up to 2 indices away for 2nd and 3rd order.
 Note that the index $i$ does not appear in the $i^{th}$ element of `indices` since it is assumed to be part of any combination that appears.

+### License
+For non-commercial use, `MEFK.jl` is licensed under the GNA GPLv3, see the file LICENSE.
+Please contact the authors for licensing options for commercial projects.